HistoricEngland/H.API/HGRSchemaDocumentation.md

 **CORE HGR attribute or OPTIONAL attribute**: CORE\
 **Mandatory in HGR**: Y\
 **Data Type**: Array\
 **Description**: An array recording free text describing the Heritage Asset.
-Description Type is used to specialise the nature of the description, for example to distinguish non-technical summary text from more detailed synthesised works.\
+Description Type is used to specialise the nature of the description.
+For example to distinguish non-technical summary text from more detailed synthesised works.\
 **Validation Rules**: required, array\
 **Acceptable Values**: An array that contains one or more Description objects